Zakleby/dice-game-project/README.md

+# About
-This is my first Terminal based game that I had to make for school
+- This is my first Terminal based game that I had to make for a school project.
+- The rules of the game are in the `INSTRUCTIONS.txt` file

+# How to run/play
-To run the game, clone it and run `npm run game` in terminal!
+To run the game, clone the repository and run `npm run game` in a terminal that is in the same directory as the game

 ![alt text](image.png)